-The doctrine of Separation of Power is of ancient origin.
-The history of origin of this doctrine is traceable to Aristotle.
-In the 16th and 17th Centuries, French philosopher John Boding and British Politician Locke respectively had expounded the doctrine of separation of powers.
+The doctrine of Separation of Powers has an ancient origin.
+Its history can be traced back to Aristotle.
+In the 16th and 17th centuries, French philosopher John Bodin and British politician Locke, respectively, expounded upon the doctrine of the separation of powers.

-But it was Montesquieu, French jurist, who for the first time gave it a systematic and scientific formulation in his book ‘De L’ esprit de lois’ (1748) (The spirit of the laws).
+However, it was the French jurist Montesquieu who, for the first time, provided a systematic and scientific formulation of this concept in his book ‘De L’esprit des lois’ (1748) (The Spirit of the Laws).

 Nature and Meaning of Doctrine of Separation of power

-The separation of powers is based on the principle of trias politica which means separation between three independent powers in nation i.e. Legislature, Administration and Judiciary.
-The doctrine of separation of powers means that none of the government, i.e., the legislative, executive and judicial should ever exercise the powers of the other.
-It means that the three departments of government are to be separated and distinct.
-They are to be independent of one another, and each can exercise only one type of authority, legislative, executive or judicial.
+The separation of powers is rooted in the principle of trias politica, which denotes the division between three independent powers within a nation: the Legislature, Administration, and Judiciary.
+The doctrine of separation of powers asserts that none of the branches of government—the legislative, executive, or judicial—should wield the authority of the others.
+This separation implies that the three governmental departments should be distinct and independent from one another, with each possessing the authority for either legislative, executive, or judicial functions.

-Doctrine of sepration of power is based on the philosophy of trias politica.
-This philosophy is based on three principle which are:
+The doctrine of the separation of powers is based on the philosophy of trias politica, which rests on three principles:

-- One organ should not form part of other 2 organ (Judiciary cannot be a part with executive and legislature).
+- One organ should not be a part of the other two organs (Judiciary cannot be a part of the executive and legislature).

-- One organ should not interfere in working of other organ (Executive cannot interfere in legislature work)
+- One organ should not interfere in the workings of another organ (The executive cannot interfere in the legislature’s work).

 Purpose of Doctrine of Separation of power